Google’s May Algorithm update is a Game Changer!

 The challenge is, there are many areas you could work on: from messaging to layouts to building new pages to optimizing existing ones.
 The wide range of options can make it overwhelming and difficult to determine where to best focus your time.

-To figure out where best to focus your time, it’s helpful to have a website performance roadmap.
-The performance roadmap is a framework for you and your team to ensure you’re spending time and energy on improving the most impactful areas.
+It’s helpful to have a website performance roadmap, so we can figure out where best to focus your time, i.
+The performance roadmap is a framework for us ensure you’re spending time and energy on improving the most impactful areas.

 The roadmap helps you set clear expectations on exactly what you should and should not be working on and why.
 And because there are specific metrics to measure for each focus area, you can easily measure and report on your progress building a peak-performing website.

 After planning out the website, the next step is to build it.
-We’ll create a website performance roadmap to track how your website is doing and what the next steps are.
+We’ll create a website performance roadmap so we can track how your website is doing and what the next steps are.

 There are three major themes: “establish,” “optimize,” and “expand.”